adaptlearning/adapt-contrib-trickle/README.md

 ``_button._isFullWidth``
 -------
 Will position the button fixed to the bottom of the window.
-This option will force ``_autoHide: true`` and ``_stepLocking._isEnabled: true``.
-The button fade-out when the users scrolls upwards, away from the bottom of the window.
+This option will force ``_stepLocking._isEnabled: true``.
+The button will fade-out when the users scrolls upwards, away from the bottom of the window when ``_autoHide: true``.
 Default: ``true``

 ``_button._autoHide``